 “I want the work to unravel over time, for some things to hide and some things to emerge”.
 The more time you spend contemplating the work, the more will reveal itself.

-Holly holds a Bachelor of Visual Art majoring in painting from Auckland University of Technology and a Graduate Diploma of Creative Technologies from the Media Design School.
-Holly has been involved in a number of groups, solo exhibitions, and public installation works.
-She is self-represented and practises full time from her home studio in Auckland, New Zealand.
+I completed a Bachelor of Visual Art majoring in painting from Auckland University of Technology and a Graduate Diploma of Creative Technologies from the Media Design School.
+Over the years I have been involved in a number of groups, solo exhibitions, and public installation works.
+I practise full time at a home studio in Auckland, New Zealand and I am currently self-represented.